ThanSweLin/Blog-App-With-Python-Flask/README.md

 https://my-awesome-app-blog.herokuapp.com/

-There is some errors because I encrypted the SECRET_KEY, Database URI, Email_User and Email_Pass into os.environ.get().
+There is some errors because I encrypted the SECRET_KEY, Database URI, Email_User and Email_Pass with os.environ.get().